BeneInfosec/BeneInfosec/README.md

 Programming | Information Security

-I am studying Information Systems at State University of Campinas.
-I love learning about Ethical Hacking and Back-end development.
+I am studying Information Systems at State University of Campinas and interning in [SiDi](https://www.sidi.org.br/) in Software Security for IOT. :books:

+I love learning about Ethical Hacking and Back-end development. :heart:

 - Learning and programming in Python <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - Learning Cyber Security
+- Learning Data Mining
 - I would like to become a professor and a research.
 - I love sharing my knowledges
 - 📫 How to reach me: